prim011/CPP-Examples/Confidentiality/README.md

 These lines will make sure that the tree's hash/fingerprint is recalculated - in the first line -, and it has been used to increment the _history_ linked list which is part of the tree private control structure/variable `rHash`

 Furthermore, a service route to check the tree integrity has been introduced to check anywhere at any time that the tree integrity is preserved.
-That function recalculates the hash tree in that moment and checks with the latest element in the linked list, which should be the most current event that happened.
+That function recalculates the hash tree at that moment and checks with the latest element in the linked list, which should be the most current event that happened.
 If the two values are different we can consistently say that the tree's data integrity has been compromised.

 There might be two possible ways to check that this is happening:

 1. changing the _name_ and/or the serial number, _serialNP/S_ for any element in the tree
 2. omitting the hash recalculation (the two lines above) after one of the two operations of inserting and/or deleting.

 We have tested both of these scenarios.
-The first one with a dedicated testcase at the end of the `main()` function simulating a data tampering ina  given node.
-In particual, it is possible not only to detect that the data tree structure has been tampered, but also be specific on which element has been tampered.
-See output example in here:
+The first one with a dedicated test case at the end of the `main()` function simulating data tampering in a given node.
+In particular, it is possible not only to detect that the data tree structure has been tampered but also to be specific on which element has been tampered.
+See the output example here:

 	Searching for node: